Raphael (Teenage Mutant Ninja Turtles): 2003 animated series

 In the 2003 series, Raphael is voiced by Greg Abbey and speaks with a Brooklyn accent.
 In this incarnation, he has a dark, bright green skin color, much more vivid than those of his brothers.
-This version of Raphael has a personality which is more akin to his Mirage incarnation - he is angrier and more sardonic, but not quite as violent as his darker personality from the comics, unless furious - as proven in one incident where he almost smashed Michelangelo's head in with a pipe after Mikey beat him in a sparring match.
-The theme song for season 1-3 did not have a part that actually described each turtle individually, but from season 4 onwards it was changed, and stated, "count on Raphael to throw the first punch".
+This version of Raphael has a personality that is more akin to his Mirage incarnation - he is angrier and more sardonic, but not quite as violent as his darker personality from the comics, unless furious - as proven in one incident where he almost smashed Michelangelo's head in with a pipe after Mikey beat him in a sparring match.
+The theme song for seasons 1-3 did not have a part that described each turtle individually, but from season 4 onwards it was changed, and stated, "Count on Raphael to throw the first punch".

-His relationship with Leonardo is one based on rivalry.
-Every now and then Raphael would argue with him.
+His relationship with Leonardo is brotherly and they sometimes bicker due to their strong opinions.
 He is the first of the turtles to shed tears when Leonardo is gravely injured and might not survive.
 Overall Raphael is close with him.

 His relationship with Donatello is a more mellow one compared to his other two brothers.
 They get along very well and they have a close bond like twins.
 He is usually the first to compliment his invention.
-Raphael’s favorite of Donatello’s inventions is the Shell Cycle.
+Raphael's favorite of Donatello's inventions is the Shell Cycle.
 He uses it very often.

-However Raphael’s relationship with Michelangelo is very difficult.
-Michelangelo would annoy Raphael with his antics and insults, Raphael would put up a fight or reprimand him.
+However, Raphael's relationship with Michelangelo is very difficult.
+Michelangelo would annoy Raphael with his antics and insults, and Raphael would put up a fight or reprimand him.
 Both of them tend to argue with each other.
-However when Michelangelo is in danger, Raphael would help him.
+However, when Michelangelo is in danger, Raphael would help him.
 Overall, it is just a love-hate relationship.

 Raphael is generally very protective of his brothers, getting outraged when an enemy harms them or captures them.
-His best friend is generally regarded as Casey Jones, and is the best man at Casey and April O'Neil's wedding in the final episode of this series.
+His best friend is generally regarded as Casey Jones and is the best man at Casey and April O'Neil's wedding in the final episode of this series.